KibosJ/Education-WIM-Servicing/README.md

-# What the script does?
+# What the script does by default?

+**If you choose not to run defaults, each step below will ask you if you wish to run it or not, type *y/yes* or *n/no*

 - Asks for the name of the original WIM file (usually just install.wim)
 - Asks for the name of the required WIM file